nisukapalli/RateMyResidential/README.md

 # RateMyResidential
 A web application project for viewing and rating/reviewing on-campus residential dorms and dining halls in UCLA.
-The frontend was built with React with Firebase as the backend for the database, user authentication, and hosting.
+The frontend is built with React, and the backend is built with Firebase (databases, user authentication, and hosting).

 ## Instructions on installing and running the app: